block42-blockchain-company/terra-node-telegram-bot/README.md

 Finally run the docker container:

 ```
-docker run --env TELEGRAM_BOT_TOKEN=XXX --env NODE_IP=XXX --mount source=terra-node-bot-volume,target=/storage block42blockchaincompany/terra-node-bot:latest
+docker run --env TELEGRAM_BOT_TOKEN=XXX --env NODE_IP=XXX --env SLACK_WEBHOOK=XXX --mount source=terra-node-bot-volume,target=/storage block42blockchaincompany/terra-node-bot:latest
 ```

-Set the `--env TELEGRAM_BOT_TOKEN` flag to your telegram bot token.
+Set the `--env TELEGRAM_BOT_TOKEN` flag to your Telegram Bot token.

+Set the `--env SLACK_WEBHOOK` flag to your Slack Webhook.
+To not use slack notifications, leave this empty i.e. `--env SLACK_WEBHOOK=` or remove it altogether.

-Set the `--env NODE_IP` flag to an IP of a running node, or remove `--env NODE_IP=XXX` to listen on localhost.
+Set the `--env NODE_IP` flag to an IP of a running node or `localhost`.
 If you don't know any IP leave this empty i.e. `--env NODE_IP=` or remove it completely.

 Finally, the `--mount` flag tells docker to mount our previously created volume in the directory `storage`.